takakiwakuda/TSSession/TSSession/docs/Disconnect-TSSession.md

 PS C:\> Disconnect-TSSession -SessionId 5 -ServerName RDSessionHost
 ```

-This example disconnects a session with id 5 on the server `RDSessionHost`.
+This example disconnects a user session with ID 5 on the server `RDSessionHost`.

 ## PARAMETERS